paleobiologyGrader/bfgeosci541/lab11_paleo.md

 4) ```b_age``` gives the starting age, ```t_age``` represents the truncation age, and both are given in millions of years before present.

 5) While all 10 units started in the Triassic, every one of them also ranges beyond the Triassic to the Cretaceous.
+So not all units are constrained to the Triassic.

 ###Problem set two
 1) 713 units were downloaded this time.